|

 are part of the language she regularly hears.
 This inspiring presentation

-investigates brain development, Baby Signs, best ways to talk with young
+investigates brain development, Baby Signs, best ways to talk with

-and Open-Ended Questions.
-Wondering how young children learn language
+Language and Open-Ended Questions.
+Wondering how young children learn

-is the center of the exciting session.
+language is the center of the exciting session.

 2 - 4 hours (return to topic menu)